 The Flannery O’Connor Scholarship offers applicants to the College the opportunity to share a piece of themselves: their creativity, interests, ambitions, and dramatic flair.
 The topics, conceived by various members of the College community, may be pondered with complete seriousness, absolute jest, or a happy medium between the two.

-N.B.
+The contest is open to anyone who is applying for or admitted to the Class of 2025 at Wyoming Catholic College.
 Winners may only use their scholarship award at Wyoming Catholic College.
 Students who choose to attend another institution will forfeit the scholarship.

 Entries must be submitted no later than 11:59 PM MST, on the Feast of St. Francis de Sales, Patron Saint of Catholic Writers (January 24, 2021).

 Answers may be submitted in prose or poetic form.
 Submissions will be evaluated on creativity, insight, coherence, and how over-all enjoyable they are to read.
 Be yourself, answer with aplomb.